richeney/Azure-Lighthouse-Policy/README.md

 - The policy is defined with no parameters
 - Specify a single parameter for the definition resource ID when assigning
 - New subscriptions created under the management group are automatically delegated
-- The _deploy if not exists effect_ supports remediation of non-compliant subscription scopes
 - Policy assignments can exclude areas
-    - E.g. assign at Azure Landing Zone and exclude Decommissioned and Sandpit scopes
+  - e.g. assign at Azure Landing Zone and exclude Decommissioned and Sandpit scopes
+- The _deploy if not exists effect_ supports remediation of non-compliant subscriptions

 The example commands assume you are creating the policy definition at the management group es.